Routing in ConnexCS CloudSwitch occurs in the following stages:

-- Ingress Routing checks for prefixes, then against available rate cards.
-There can be multiple ingress routes per customer.
+- Ingress Routing looks for prefixes and then compares them to available rate cards.
+There can be several ingress routes per customer.

-- A Customer Rate Card is built from carriers above it, so the call can be presented to any carrier who is the parent of the customer rate card.
+- You can build a Customer Rate Card from the carriers above it.
+Also, the parent of the customer card can present the call to any carrier who is the parent of the customer rate card.

-- The Carriers Rate Card links into the specific carrier.
+- The Carriers Rate Card links you with a specific carrier.

 Routing and Rate Cards

-The Routing Engine receives all calls when they enter the system then processes them based on the direction the call is flowing.
+The Routing Engine receives all calls when they enter the system and then processes them based in which the direction in the call is flowing.

-If your SIP Trace shows that an INVITE packet was received by the switch but not sent out to any providers, the failure has occurred in the Ingress Routing.
+If your Session Initiation Protocol (SIP) Trace shows that an INVITE packet was received by the switch but not sent out to any providers, the failure has occurred in the Ingress Routing.